English Language Learning

 Students may register for these courses via Banner during the University registration period.

-Individual tutoring for international students throughout the academic year.
-Tutoring may include English language (writing support, citation workshops), academic (academic expectations, classroom discourse, reading strategies), or intercultural topics (social communication, cultural adjustment, cross-cultural communications), among other topics.
-Appointments are available via Slate.
+Individual tutoring for international students is available throughout the academic year.
+Tutoring may include English language (writing support, citation workshops), academic (academic expectations, classroom discourse, reading strategies) or intercultural topics (social communication, cultural adjustment, cross-cultural communications).
+Appointments are available via the WLC Student Portal.

 Citations Workshop